KhenCahyo13/todoapp/README.md

 # ToDo App Create With ReactJS

-ToDo App which is made using ReactJS as Frontend and NodeJS as RestAPI for backend.
+ToDo App which is made using ReactJS & TailwindCSS as Frontend and NodeJS as RestAPI for backend.

 ## Featured Features